 Here are the top 5 Universities in Virginia:

 - William & Mary

 Excellent Job Opportunities

-A quarter of the folks in Virginia work for the government, nevertheless it’s job market has much more to offer.
+A quarter of the folks in Virginia work for the government, nevertheless, its job market has much more to offer.
 Virginia’s unemployment rate is below the national average at 3.4%.
 Forbes has ranked Virginia #1 for business, with 23 Fortune 500 companies ranked here.
-Median income in Virginia is $72,577, which is more than the median annual income of $61,937 across U.S.
+The median income in Virginia is $72,577, which is higher than the median annual income of $61,937 across the U.S.